 Order today, receive tomorrow.
 This is the standard we accept today.
 For logistics service provider CB, this norm creates new challenges.
 They were searching for an answer to their daily question: “To what customers are we expected to deliver tomorrow and what quantity?”.
 Mediaan accepted the challenge of answering this transportation question, using artificial intelligence (AI).
-The result is a model that predicts orders per delivery address which increased planning accuracy by 80%.
+The result is a model that predicts orders per delivery address which increased planning accuracy by 80%, resulting in a 10% cost reduction.

 The biggest challenge is to get thousands of orders, the latest arriving at 11:00 pm, to be delivered the next day by the most suitable carrier.
 This requires not only smart and efficient scheduling, but also knowing how to deal with uncertainties and doubts.